-Australia’s open market economy depends on strong competition between businesses.
+Australia’s open market economy depends on strong

 Competition encourages individual businesses to innovate and find ways to work more efficiently.
 This results in:

 - increased prosperity and welfare of all Australians.

 For competition to stay healthy, businesses must behave in an acceptable way towards competitors and suppliers.
 The Competition and Consumer Act 2010 sets rules for business behaviour so that all businesses can compete on their merits.

 Some behaviour is so damaging to competition that it’s banned outright.

 It's illegal for businesses to collude with competitors by:

 - sharing markets, or

 - controlling output as part of a cartel.

 These activities cheat consumers and other businesses and restrict economic growth.